btarg/requiem-vault/GM/Characters/Limit Breaks and Triggers.md

 ## Limit Break: The Adventurer - 'Ascendant Blitz'

 **Trigger:** This Limit Break charges when you successfully critically hit an enemy.
-It fully charges after two such critical hits.
+It fully charges after three such critical hits.

 **Activation (1 Action):**
 You are suffused with crackling electricity and an aura of unstoppable confidence.
 Until the end of your next turn, you gain a **+10 bonus to your Speed**, and you can Step twice instead of once per turn.
 Additionally, for the duration, you gain **Fast Healing 5 (regain 5HP when your turn starts)**.
 However, your intense focus on offence leaves you vulnerable: you also suffer a **–2 status penalty to AC** until the end of your next turn.